-- 1. Acquire knowledge of laws and rules regulating California Barbering establishments' practices. - 2.
-Acquire the knowledge of sanitation and sterilization as related to all phases of hair. - 3.
+- 1. Acquire knowledge of laws and rules regulating California Barbering establishments' practices. - Acquire the knowledge of sanitation and sterilization as related to all phases of hair.
 Acquire knowledge of general theory relative to Barbering including sanitation.
+Acquire Business management techniques common to cosmetology.